trueos/sysadm-docs/api_reference/getstarted.rst

   }
  }

-Any user within the *wheel* group can use the "run" action to submit a new job to the dispatcher:
+Any user within the *wheel* group can use the :command:`run` action to submit a new job to the dispatcher:

 **REST Request**